MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 uid: microsoft.quantum.overview.understanding
 ---

-# Understanding quantum computing
+# Understanding Quantum Computing

 Quantum computing holds the promise to solve some of our planet's biggest challenges - in the areas of environment, agriculture, health, energy, climate, materials science, and others we haven't encountered yet.
-For some of these problems, even our most powerful computers run into problems.
+For some of these problems, classical computing is increasingly challenged as the size of the system grows.

-Classical computing, which uses binary states, is increasingly challenged as the size of the system grows.
-Quantum computing makes use of quantum mechanical phenomena such as superposition, interference, and entanglement to address some of these challenges.
-For simulating intrinsically quantum mechanical problems, quantum computing is promising, because quantum states can be used to represent the natural states in question.

-The quantum material behaves according to the laws of quantum mechanics, leveraging concepts such as probabilistic computation, superposition, and entanglement.
-These concepts provide the basis for quantum algorithms that harness the power of quantum computing to solve complex problems.
+Quantum computers are controllable quantum mechanical devices that exploit the properties of quantum physics to perform computations.
+For some computational tasks, quantum computing provides exponential speedups.
+These speedups are possible thanks to three phenomena from quantum mechanics: superposition, interference, and entanglement.

+Just as bits are the fundamental object of information in classical computing, [qubits](xref:microsoft.quantum.concepts.qubit) (quantum bits) are the fundamental object of information in quantum computing.
+While a bit, or binary digit, can have value either 0 or 1, a qubit can have a value that is either 0, 1 or a quantum superposition of 0 and 1.

+A fundamental difference between classical computers and quantum computers is that programs in quantum computers are intrinsically probabilistic, whereas classical computers are usually deterministic.
+In quantum algorithms each possible result has an associated probability amplitude.
+After a measurement, one of the possible states is obtained with a certain probability.
+This fact contrasts with classical computing, where a bit can only be deterministically 0 or 1.

+For more information about the beginnings and motivation of quantum computing, see [quantum computing history and background](xref:microsoft.quantum.concepts.intro).

 ## What can quantum computing be used for?

 A quantum computer isn't a supercomputer that can do everything faster.
 One of the goals of quantum computing research is to study which problems can be solved by a quantum computer faster than a classical computer and how large the speedup can be.

-Quantum computers do exceptionaly well in problems that require calculation of
+Quantum computers do exceptionaly well in problems that require calculation of many possible different combinations.
+These type of problems can be found across many areas.

 ### Quantum simulation

 Quantum mechanics is the underlying "operating system" of our universe.
 It describes how the fundamental building blocks of nature behave.
 Nature's behaviors, such as chemical reactions, biological reactions, and material formations, often involve many-body quantum interactions.

-To simulate quantum mechanical systems, such as molecules, quantum computing provides significant speed increases as qubits can be used to simulate the quantum states in question.
+For simulating intrinsically quantum mechanical systems, such as molecules, quantum computing is promising, because qubits can be used to represent the natural states in question.

 ### Quantum Cryptography